nuls-io/devsite/docs/Guide/g_pocm_checklist.md

 # Step 2 -- Submit Your Project Information

 Prior to submitting your project:
-- In order to fully utilize the POCM opportunity, NULS recommends that you discuss with your NULS partnership coordinator.
+- In order to fully utilize the POCM opportunity, NULS recommends that you discuss project details with your NULS partnership coordinator.
--Insure that you fully understand the information basic information required,  the token information required, and the token disbursement details.
+- Insure that you fully understand the basic information required,  the token information required, and the token disbursement details.

 [Create and submit your Project](https://docs.nuls.io/Guide/g_pocm.html#submit-basic-information).

-After submitting the basic information, the project team should send an email to pen@nuls.io, which contains the following contents:
+After submitting the basic information, the project team must send an email to pen@nuls.io, which contains the following contents:
 - project name
-- provide an account address (please take care of the private key of the address) for subsequent publishing of POCM contracts
+- POCM account

 Upon confirmation of the reply, proceed to the next step.